Happy hibernation: winter wellness tips inspired by nature

 Get settled in your sett

-During the winter we spend much more time indoors, so it’s the perfect opportunity to make your home as cosy as possible – and timely, given current coronavirus advice.
+During the winter we spend much more time indoors, so it’s the perfect opportunity to make your home as cosy as possible.
 Mix textures and patterns that bring you joy and pile the cushions and blankets high.
 But don’t forget to connect with nature: why not bring the outside in with our foraged winter wreath tutorial?

 Looking for a rainy-day activity with children?
 Make an indoor den or sett and help show your little ones the importance of wildlife habitats: